 Deferred Defect sheet

 The records listed above shall be retained for a period of 24 months after aircraft have been permanently withdrawn from service.
+AJL shall be retained for at least 36 months after the date of the last entry.

 The records are retained in a fire, theft, water and alteration protected environment throughout the validity of the contract.